aragon/aragon-court/docs/6-external-interface/2-court.md

     - **Subject:** Address of the `Arbitrable` subject associated to the dispute
     - **Draft term ID:** Identification number of the term when the dispute will be able to be drafted
     - **Jurors number:** First round jurors number
+    - **Metadata:** Optional metadata that can be used to provide additional information on the created dispute

 #### 6.2.1.2.
 Dispute changed